StirlingLabs/Collections.Net/README.md

 ![Collections.Net](utilities-collections.jpg)

-### Collections used throughout the Stirling Labs C# codebase
+Collections used in the Stirling Labs codebase that aren't in the standard libraries.

 ## 🚀 How to install

-If you've [configured GitHub Packages](/StirlingLabs/Logging/blob/master/docs/GitHubPackages.md), you can just:

 ```bash
 > dotnet add PROJECT package StirlingLabs.Utilities.Collections
 ```

-or just use NuGet however you would normally.

 ## 👀 What's included